lrmunoz/time-convert/devlog/devlog.md

 ## Bugs

-* When time is frozen, setting another time in another box doesn't work
+* When time is frozen, setting another time in another box start't work
 * When clicking on a time, put caret at the end of the input field
 * Fix Pacific/Kiritimati not having a timezone name